simonhaenisch/md-to-pdf/readme.md

 npm link # or npm i -g
 ```

-After this, the commands `md-to-pdf` and `md2pdf` (as a shorthand) are globally available in your cli.
+Then the commands `md-to-pdf` and `md2pdf` (as a shorthand) will be globally available in your cli.
+Use `npm start` to start the TypeScript compiler (`tsc`) in watch mode.

 ## Update

 If you installed via npm, run `npm i -g md-to-pdf@latest` in your CLI.
-If you cloned this repository instead, you can simply do a `git pull` to get the latest changes from the master branch.
-Unless there have been changes to packages, you don't need to re-install the package (because NPM 5+ uses symlinks, at least on Unix systems).
-There is a post-merge hook that should run the install for you automatically.
+If you cloned this repository instead, you can simply do a `git pull` to get the latest changes from the master branch, then do `npm run build` to re-build.
+Unless there have been changes to packages (i. e. `package-lock.json`), you don't need to re-install the package (because NPM 5+ uses symlinks, at least on Unix systems).

 ## Usage